This is a helpful guide on how to get more photography clients.

 This doesn’t necessarily involve giving a free session to everyone.
 Some clients will not buy anything after a photo shoot, while others invest in prints.

-If you provide free photo sessions to paying clients, you can take pictures of them and also get the opportunity to sell their photos afterwards.
+If you provide free photo sessions to existing paying clientele, you can take pictures of them and also get the opportunity to sell their photos back to them afterward (plus you’ll have newer images for your portfolio).

 This is a good strategy to implement if you have a slow work period.
 It will keep you in touch with clients and keep the work flowing.